DARWIN: HIS LIFE, BEAGLE JOURNEY AND EVOLUTION THEORY

 Darwin’s discoveries do not come at some great Eureka! moment of profound insight they came after years of collecting as much information about life as he could, spending long hours peering into a microscope and creating a global network of correspondence.
 To truly appreciate what he did one must realize he worked at time when ships didn’t have engines, the word dinosaur hadn’t been invented and scientists thought disease was caused by “spontaneous generation” — the idea that continuality arose from nonliving things.

 A big deal was made about Darwin in 2009, the 200th anniversary of his birthday and the 150th anniversary of the publication of his groundbreaking book “On the Origin of Species”.
-To mark these events a replica of the “Beagle”, the ship carried Darwin around the world, retraced his journey, and movie about his life, “Creation”, was released.
-In a 2002 BBC poll of great Britons he ranked forth.
+To mark these events a replica of the “Beagle”, the ship that carried Darwin around the world, retraced his journey, and movie about his life, “Creation”, was released.
+In a 2002 BBC poll of great Britons he ranked fourth.

 Darwin's Early Life